metonym/svelte-radio/README.md

 ## TypeScript

-Svelte version 3.31 or greater is required to use this module with TypeScript.
+Svelte version 3.31 or greater is required to use this component with TypeScript.

 ## Changelog